bullhorn/rest-api-docs/source/includes/_authorization.md

 Since REST is a stateless protocol, there must be a mechanism for clients to identify themselves upon each request, so the requests can be tied to an established session.
 This is what the session key provides.

-Login calls return, as part of their responses, a session key that represents a successful authentication and can be used to make further calls without having to authenticate.
+Login calls return, as part of their responses, a session key that represents a successful authorization and can be used to make further calls without having to authenticate.

 This key must be provided in HTTP requests in at least one of the following places: